CharlesGueunet/vimmic/README.md

 This configuration is not intrusive and should not confict with Vim default use.

 By default, leader is defined on coma.
-* Mnemonic shortcuts (press leader three times to see them)
+* Mnemonic shortcuts with gui (press leader three times to see them)
-* Clever completion (Ctrl-X X to trigger, Ctrl-Space to navigate) and Syntax checking (asynchronous)
+* Clever completion (Ctrl-Space to trigger/navigate) and Syntax checking (asynchronous)
 * Fast travel (file/buffers/tags...) and new operator/scopes
-* Versionning, history and macro view integration
 * Fully customizable
 * ...